zhuang-li/zhuang-li.github.io/_pages/about.md

 ---

+## Collaboration and Supervision

+I am eager to collaborate on innovative NLP and machine learning projects, particularly in semantic parsing, social NLP, data-efficient NLP, and efficient learning methods.
+I also welcome opportunities to supervise motivated students on cutting-edge research topics.

+---

 ## Personal Interests

 Outside of academia, I enjoy engaging in hobbies that inspire creativity and relaxation, such as gaming, movies, and reading.